What TSA Allows and Restricts: A-Z Travel Security Guide

 Can You Fly With A Service Animal?

-Now let’s talk about service animals for everything TSA approved that are not considered pets but are necessary for some who travel.
+Now let’s talk about service animals that are not considered pets but are necessary for some who travel.

 According to the US Department of Transportation, the definition of a service dog is as follows: